 “To go where?” she said.

-Halverson’s mother, reached for comment at her home in suburban Minneapolis, said she had not seen her daughter in person since Christmas, that she had cancelled her own birthday plans last month after Mira was unexpectedly routed to São Paulo, and that she had recently begun watching a YouTube series about cult deprogramming “for completely unrelated reasons.”
+Her mother, a retired school administrator reached for comment at her home in suburban Minneapolis, said she had not seen her daughter in person since Christmas, that she had cancelled her own birthday plans last month after her daughter was unexpectedly routed to São Paulo, and that she had recently begun watching a YouTube series about cult deprogramming “for completely unrelated reasons.”

-“She seems happy,” Mrs. Halverson said carefully.
+“She seems happy,” her mother said carefully.
 “She tells me she’s happy.
 She has, you know, she has the apartment in New York.
 She has the title.
 She has the watch the firm gave her.
 She seems happy.”

 There was a long pause.